Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 | Component Or Layer | Integer | The Data Component is used to select which file data component to process for display. |

-| Data Processing | Choice: Linear Processing, Log Processing | Data Processing will allow the module to be run in either Linear or Log Space. |
+| Data Processing | Choice: Linear Processing, Log Processing | Data Processing allows the module to be run in either linear or log space. |

 | Z Scale | Double | The Z Scale is the vertical exaggeration to be applied to the output object. |

-| Log Post Processing Clip Min | Double | Post Processing Clip Min will be used after data processing to replace any sample property value that is less than the specified number in log space. |
+| Log Post Processing Clip Min | Double | Log Post Processing Clip Min replaces, after data processing, any sample property value that is less than the specified number in log space. |

-| Linear Post Processing Clip Min | Double | Linear Post Processing Clip Min will be used after data processing to replace any sample property value that is less than the specified number in linear space. |
+| Linear Post Processing Clip Min | Double | Linear Post Processing Clip Min replaces, after data processing, any sample property value that is less than the specified number in linear space. |

-| Detection Limit | Double | The Detection Limit value affects any file values set with the ‘ND’ or other non-detect flags.
+| Detection Limit | Double | The Detection Limit value affects any file values set with the ‘ND’ or other non-detect flags (for a list of these flags open the help for the APDV file format).
 When the module encounters this flag in the file it will insert a value equal to (Detection Limit * LT Multiplier). |

 | Less Than Multiplier | Double | The Less Than Multiplier is the value applied to any sample with the ‘<’ less than flag. |